jaykells/PowerBI-Sales-Dashboard/README.md

-# Power BI Sales Dashboard | Power BI End-to-End Project
+# Power BI Sales Dashboard | Project

 This repository provides a step-by-step approach to creating a comprehensive sales analysis dashboard that visualizes key performance indicators (KPIs), sales trends, and comparative analysis using Power BI.